Maui City Guide

 Quick facts

-• The scenic Road to Hana features over 600 curves and 50 one-lane bridges through lush rainforest.
+- The legendary Road to Hana features 620 hairpin turns and 59 bridges through lush rainforest.

 Top attractions & tours